cybernerdie/acme-test/README.md

 ```

 ## Assumptions
-✅ No enums are used to pass data between components.
+✅ Enums are used to pass data between components.
 ✅ No database or models are involved — data is managed in memory.
 ✅ The `Money` class is used for handling prices and calculations.
 ✅ The `ProductService` and `SpecialOfferRepository` are responsible for fetching product and offer data.